Your Primer to the Psychology of Marketing: The Science of Emotional Buying and What Marketers Can Do About It

-- Competition: “Our neighbors have that grill, so we need to get it or something better.”
+- Competition: “Our neighbours have that grill, so we need to get it or something better.”

 - A sense of belonging: “I’ll join my friends and get that Apple watch.”

-- Trendsetting: “My favorite celebrities own a hoover board, I need to get one!”
+- Trendsetting: “My favourite celebrities own a hoover board, I need to get one!”